MicrosoftDocs/OfficeDocs-DeployOffice/microsoft-365-apps/deploy/deployment-guide-for-visio.md

 If you use other tools, such as Microsoft Configuration Manager, to deploy software to your users, you can integrate the Office Deployment Tool with those tools to deploy Visio LTSC 2024.

 > [!NOTE]
-> - Visio LTSC 2024 is available directly from the Office CDN instead of from the Volume Licensing Service Center.
+> - Visio LTSC 2024 is available directly from the Office CDN.
 > - Visio LTSC 2024 is installed using Click-to-Run rather than Windows Installer (MSI).
 > - The Office Customization Tool (OCT) used for Windows Installer (MSI) versions of Visio is not applicable for Visio LTSC 2024.